wp-cli/i18n-command/README.md

 By default, the following files and folders are ignored: node_modules, .git, .svn, .CVS, .hg, vendor.

 Leading and trailing slashes are ignored, i.e. `/my/directory/` is the same as `my/directory`.

+	[--skip-js]
+		Skips JavaScript string extraction.
+Useful when this is done in another build step, e.g. through Babel.

 **EXAMPLES**